Last Updated on February 10, 2024 by Admin

 - You can help people.
 As we’ve seen during the COVID-19 pandemic, data can be used to help people in many ways.
-By understanding trends and predicting patterns, you can help anticipate and solve all kinds of issues.
+Understanding trends and predicting patterns can help anticipate and solve all issues.

 - It’s future-proof.
 The data skills you’ll develop will likely last you your entire career.
 As we move to a more data-driven world, you’ll hopefully find a lot of career security in this sector.

 Data science courses typically cover statistical methods, machine learning, programming languages (like R and Python), and data visualization.

 Some data science courses also include project components, which allow students to put their skills to use on real-world datasets.